 Welcome to the SCORE Small Business Success Blog, where small business experts and mentors share tips, discuss trends, and provide advice on a wide range of topics affecting entrepreneurs in every industry.

-If the legal protection of the two types of these business entities is almost the same, which is better?
+If the legal protection of the two types of these business entities is almost the same, which is better, corporation or LLC?
 Most of the time, the simple answer is this – an LLC is better.
 It’s simpler to form and it allows for the most favorable tax elections.

 Businesses need mission statements to tell the public and especially their customers what it is the business does.